superbilk/sipgate_io/README.md

 1. Add `sipgate_io` gem to your application's Gemfile and run `bundle install`.

-   This gem is not on RubyGems yet, so please use
-   `gem 'sipgate_io', :git => 'git://github.com/superbilk/sipgate_io.git'`

 2. A route is needed for the endpoint which receives `POST` messages.
 To add the route, in `config/routes.rb`please mount the route explicitly.
 Example: